thelebdev/deep-obj-clone-js/README.md

 # DeepObjCloneJS

 DeepObjCloneJS is a Javascript library that allows for easy and fast cloning of deeply nested Javascript Objects and Arrays.
+The perk here is that the functionality applied here is nearly 50% faster than using `JSON.stringify(JSON.parse(object))` and Loadash's `deepClone` function.

 ## Installation